-Already have a site with Google Analytics tracking?
-Great – go to your Audience > Mobile > Overview to check how many of your site’s visitors are using mobile devices.
-The only reason not to care much about your site’s mobile version is a graph like this:
+Already have a Google Analytics tracking site?
+Great – go to your Audience> Mobile> Browse to see how many visitors of your website use mobile devices.
+The only reason not to care about the mobile version of your website is a chart similar to the following:

-Please note that it may also mean that your site is loading too slow on mobile devices which is why it is ranking much lower in mobile search results page.
-In this case a well optimized mobile version will be a huge help.
+Please note that it may also mean that your website is loading too slow on mobile devices, which is why it is ranking much lower in mobile search results page.
+In this case, a well-optimized mobile version will be a huge help.

-SEO Mistake 6: Implement language versions for your site via subdomains, not subfolders
+SEO Mistake 6: Implement language versions for your website via subdomains, not subfolders

-As for local SEO – you can add a “hreflang” tag to your pages to define the country and the language this page is relevant for, so that Google algorithms will understand which language version of your site to show to site visitors.
+As for local SEO – you can add a “hreflang” tag to your pages to define the country and the language this page is relevant for, so that Google algorithms will understand which language version of your website to show to site visitors.
 It is very helpful for multilingual countries, such as Switzerland, for example.
-In this case you can add 4 hreflang tags with same country (Switzerland) and 4 different languages spoken in it (French, Italian, German, Romansh).
+In this case, you can add 4 hreflang tags with the same country (Switzerland) and 4 different languages spoken in it (French, Italian, German, Romansh).